7 traits the best intranets have in common

 • Intelligent search that promotes common search items

-Learn more about Refined for Confluence.
+Learn more about Refined Sites for Confluence.

 Try Refined free for 30 days